NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 Both subscriptions lead to the executions of the respectives methods `_on_digital_state` and `_on_safety_state`.

 The IR sensor returns a boolean value, stored in the 5th index of the digital inputs table.
 This table is a list of boolean values, each representing the state of a digital input and published each time there is a change of at least one digital input.
+I decided to define the subscription to the `digital_state_topic` here as the IR sensor is plugged to the robot and not to the conveyor belt in real life.

 The table is published on the `digital_state_topic` and the message is a `DigitalIOState` message type.